 Public folder content

 Public folder content can include email messages, posts, documents, and eForms.
 The content is stored in the public folder mailbox but isn't replicated across multiple public folders mailboxes.
 All users access the same public folder mailbox for the same set of content.
-Although a full text search of public folder content is available, public folder content isn't searchable across public folders and the content isn't indexed by Exchange Search.
+Although a full text search of public folder content is available, public folder content isn't searchable across public folders (except when using the Content Search eDiscovery tool in the Microsoft 365 compliance center) and the content isn't indexed by Exchange Search.

-Although there are many advantages to using public folders in Office 365 and Exchange Online, there are some things to consider before implementing them in your organization:
+Although there are many advantages to using public folders in Microsoft 365, Office 365, and Exchange Online, there are some things to consider before implementing them in your organization:

-Outlook Web App is supported, but with limitations.
+Outlook on the web is supported, but with limitations.
 You can add and remove favorite public folders and perform item-level operations such as creating, editing, deleting posts, and replying to posts.
-However, you can't create or delete public folders from Outlook Web App.
+However, you can't create or delete public folders from Outlook on the web.

 Although a full text search of public folder content is available, public folder content isn't searchable across public folders and the content isn't indexed by Exchange Search.

-You must use Outlook 2007 or later to access public folders in Office 365 and Exchange Online.
+You must use Exchange Online supported Outlook client or later to access public folders in Microsoft 365, Office 365, and Exchange Online.

 When you migrate your public folders, you'll use a process called batch public folder migration.
 Batch public folder migration (or simply batch migration) creates a mailbox migration request for each public folder mailbox that will exist in Exchange Online.
 Using multiple requests means the migration will move along much faster because it's able to make more efficient use of available network bandwidth.
 It's also more reliable because it reduces the possibility of a single failure or bottleneck affecting the entire migration.

-Exchange supports moving your public folders to Office 365 and Exchange Online from the following legacy versions of Exchange Server:
+Exchange supports moving your public folders to Microsoft 365 or Office 365 and Exchange Online from the following legacy versions of Exchange Server:

-See Use batch migration to migrate Exchange 2013 public folders to Exchange Online to migrate your Exchange 2013 public folders.
+See Use batch migration to migrate Exchange Server public folders to Exchange Online to migrate your Exchange Server public folders.

-We recommend that you use batch migration instead of Outlook's PST export feature to migrate public folders to Office 365 and Exchange Online.
-Office 365 public folder mailbox growth is managed using an auto-split feature that splits the public folder mailbox when it exceeds size quotas.
+We recommend that you use batch migration instead of Outlook's PST export feature to migrate public folders to Microsoft 365 or Office 365 and Exchange Online.
+Microsoft 365 and Office 365 public folder mailbox growth is managed using an auto-split feature that splits the public folder mailbox when it exceeds size quotas.
 Auto-split can't handle the sudden growth of public folder mailboxes when you use PST export to migrate your public folders and you might have to wait for up to two weeks for auto-split to move the data from the primary mailbox.
-We provide batch migration instructions in Use batch migration to migrate legacy public folders to Office 365 and Exchange Online and Use batch migration to migrate Exchange 2013 public folders to Exchange Online.
+We provide batch migration instructions in Use batch migration to migrate legacy public folders to Microsoft 365 or Office 365 and Exchange Online and Use batch migration to migrate Exchange Server public folders to Exchange Online.
 However, if you've elected to do a PST migration and have run into an issue where the primary mailbox is full, you have two options for recovering the PST migration: